 Tags work well with Re:amaze's workflow automation as well.
 You can use workflow automation to automatically apply a tag to conversations that have matched certain conditions.
 More on workflows here.

 Tags work in reporting to help you narrow down specific performance metrics.
 Tagging is a big part of reporting in Reamaze.
 For almost every report, you can drill down on certain tags to make your scope narrower and get much more accurate metrics.
-You can even view a tags report to see which tags are used often.
+You can view a tags report to see which tags are used often or filter to include unused tags.
 A tag with high adoption usually indicates a pattern of some sort.